aspnet/Benchmarks/src/BenchmarksDriver/README.md

   -n|--scenario                   Benchmark scenario to run -m|--scheme                     Scheme (http or https).
 Default is http.
   -o|--source                     Source dependency.
 Format is 'repo@branchOrCommit'.
 Repo can be a full URL, or a short name under https://github.com/aspnet.
-  -w|--webHost                    WebHost (e.g., Libuv, Sockets, HttpSys).
-Default is Sockets.
+  -w|--webHost                    WebHost (e.g., KestrelLibuv, KestrelSockets, HttpSys).
+Default is KestrelSockets.
   --aspnetCoreVersion             ASP.NET Core version (2.0.0, 2.0.1 or 2.1.0-*).
 Default is 2.1.0-*.
   --session                       A logical identifier to group related jobs.
   --description                   The description of the job.